 Filoli, the 19th century English manor in Woodside, takes the holidays very seriously: Musicians play special engagements, Santa makes a visit, and the property's manicured gardens magically light up.
 One of their best winter traditions, however, is a holiday high tea—a special version of their year-round tea service where they pull out all the stops.
 Alongside a special tea blend, guests are served delicate holiday treats with their scones and finger sandwiches.
 When the meal is finished, check out the house's Drawing Room, where tea was traditionally presented to honored visitors.
 High tea is held every Tuesday and some Sundays from 1:30pm to 3pm, between November 26th and December 17th. // 86 Cañada Rd.
 (Woodside), filoli.org

 Garden Court at the Palace Hotel

 The Palace's sumptuous Garden Court, with its stained glass dome and Austrian crystal chandeliers, was the hotel's crowning jewel when it opened in 1909.
-Over the years it has hosted Presidents (Warren G. Harding died in a room upstairs) and starred in movies (1997's The Game).
-It has also been the site, for over a hundred years, of an elegant tea service.
-Presented on fine china and silver, holiday afternoon tea in the Garden Court ($90/adults, $60/kids) includes finger sandwiches, scones, Devonshire cream, lemon curd and rose petal jam.
-On Thursdays and on Christmas Eve, the Palace will also offer tea with Santa ($95/adults, $65/kids).
-For those who want a little bubbly along with their tea, try the sparkling wine tea ($75). // Tea is served between 2 and 4pm Monday through Saturday; reservations are preferred, 2 New Montgomery St. (SoMa), sfpalace.com.
+Over the years, it has hosted presidents (Warren G. Harding died in a room upstairs) and starred in movies (1997's The Game).
+For over a hundred years, it has also been the site of an elegant tea service.
+Presented on fine china and silver, holiday tea in the Garden Court ($90/adults, $60/kids) includes a special festive menu of finger sandwiches, scones, and sugar plum tea.
+On December 12th, 19th, 23rd, and 24th, the Palace will also offer tea with Santa ($95/adults, $65/kids).
+For those who want a little bubbly along with their tea, try the sparkling wine tea ($76). // Tea is served Monday through Saturday afternoons in December; reservations are preferred, 2 New Montgomery St. (SoMa), sfpalace.com.

 Pardee Home Museum